datajerk/gamenotes/pokeemerald/README.md

 I did not see the point at all.
 I guess it's just a fun side element of the game.
 They would have been more useful in the field if I had access to all PCs.
-Clearly I have a mobile phone because other trainers keep calling me and the worst possible times, dunno why I cannot have a laptop as well.
+Clearly I have a mobile phone because other trainers keep calling me at the worst possible times, dunno why I cannot have a laptop as well.